Code-Dearman/mental-health-project/README.md

 ### Unfixed Bugs

 - Using landscape display on mobile devices causes the subheading in the hero section to clash with the nav bar and information section.

+- When clicking a link in the top nav bar the nav bar will cover the section heading.

 ## Deployment